VIDEO: See Memorial grad, LaTech star Kenneth Lofton Jr. hit NIT game winner - Port Arthur News

 It seems Kenneth Lofton Jr. saved his best for last.

-The freshman basketball star for Louisiana Tech University and former Memorial High School standout capped initial college campaign by hitting the game winner Sunday over Colorado State.
+The freshman basketball star for Louisiana Tech University and former Memorial High School standout capped his initial college campaign by hitting the game winner Sunday over Colorado State.

 The Bulldogs won the NIT third place game, and Lofton finished with a career-high 27 points to go along with 13 rebounds.